Pro Bono Marketing

 In rural Cambodia schools can be 200km from a major city and 30km from the nearest town.
 The country has a difficult past, the Khmer Rouge in the 1970’s discouraged education and the effects of the regime took a long time to overcome.

 This school came to our attention in 2018.
 Of the 1000 students in Grades 10, 11, 12 around 300 of them live at the school in dormitories.
 It is too far for them to go home at night.
 Another 25% live with relatives in local villages for the same reason.
 From the age of 15 they have to feed themselves and wash their own clothes.
 Look how well turned out they are.

 More than 50% do not possess a smart phone, and of the rest about half have a text phone.
 What does your daughter or son have today?

 When we looked at the school in more detail we realised how much the students went through to get an education.
 The teachers do their best to look after them with limited resources.
 Classrooms are equipped with a blackboard – no technology used.
 Here our pro bono work was related to the technology and lack of experience within the school.

 When we looked at the IT systems, they were virtually non-existent.
-No server, 20 computers for teaching, 20 computers for student use, no applications, and no network security.
+No server, poor internet connectivity, no website, little IT education.
 For English they were teaching from books from pre-2000.

 It has become a significant project just to start the process of bringing IT into the school and to upgrade English education.
 We are proud to have started this.
 It has now evolved into the charity “To Grow and Orchid”. http://togrowanorchid.org